DigitalMediaServer/LockedList/Docs/LockedList/Readme.txt

   thread has finished, or optionally, return in # milliseconds when using /time #.

-  $Var will contain either "wait" or "done" depending on whether or not the searching has finished.
-If the search was cancelled (by pushing "false" in the callback function), $Var will be "cancel".
+  $Var will contain either "wait", "done" or "cancel" depending on whether or not the searching has finished.
+If the search was cancelled (by pushing "false" in the callback function or call LockedList::SilentCancel),
+  $Var will be "cancel".

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -